OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-13.md

 As soon as he had finished speaking,
 behold, the king’s sons came and raised their voices and wept;
-and the king and all his servants also wept very profusely.
+and the king and all his servants also wept greatly.

 ---

 ## 2 Samuel 13:37

-Now Absalom had fled and gone to Talmai the son of Ammihud, the king of Geshur.
+Meanwhile, Absalom had fled to Talmai the son of Ammihud, the king of Geshur.
 And David mourned for his son every day.

 ## 2 Samuel 13:38